sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 <h1>Settings</h1>
 ```

-...the nav will always be visible, and clicking between the three pages will only result in the `<h1>` being replaced.
+&mdash;the nav will always be visible, and clicking between the three pages will only result in the `<h1>` being replaced.

 Layouts can be _nested_.
 Suppose we don't just have a single `/settings` page, but instead have nested pages like `/settings/profile` and `/settings/notifications` with a shared submenu (for a real-life example, see [github.com/settings](https://github.com/settings)).